Mathnerd314/stroscot/docs/Reference/Library.rst

 Division for all of these formats is defined using the `division algorithm for Euclidean domains <https://en.wikipedia.org/wiki/Euclidean_domain>`__.
 For :math:`a, b \mid b \neq 0`, :math:`a divMod b` produces :math:`(q,r)` such that :math:`a = bq + r` and the norm :math:`\abs{r}` is minimized.
 This gives "round to nearest" behavior and is different from most other programming languages, e.g. ``11 divMod 4 = (3,-1)`` rather than ``(2,3)``.
 But mathematically it has nice properties.
 Ties are broken by choosing positive :math:`r`, this amounts to tweaking the norm function so :math:`\abs{+x} = x - 0.1`.
 We can also consider other variants like setting :math:`\abs{-x} = \infty`, this gives Euclidean division.
 For a complicated split-range number number format, the computation will probably have to use brute force to determine the result.
 The range of :math:`q` is another question, most likely we have to give it as an argument.

 This division is different from `most other programming languages <https://en.wikipedia.org/wiki/Modulo_operation#In_programming_languages>`__.
-In particular the C / assembly behavior of truncation is just wrong and cannot be emulated with a norm function - there is no consistent ranking giving ``1 divmod 2 = (0, 1)``, ``-1 divmod 2 = (0, -1)``.
+In particular the C / assembly behavior of truncation is just plain wrong from a mathematical standpoint, and cannot be emulated with a norm function - there is no consistent ranking giving ``1 divmod 2 = (0, 1)``, ``-1 divmod 2 = (0, -1)``.
 But of course C's behavior can still be defined for the relevant formats, it just is not universal.

 Fractions
 ---------